thingsboard/thingsboard.github.io/_includes/docs/user-guide/ota-updates.md

 There you can see a list of all devices with full information about their software.

 {% include images-gallery.html imageCollection="sw-dashboard" %}

-Click the "History of the software updates" button next to the device name to learn about the software update status of specific device.

-{% include images-gallery.html imageCollection="sw-status" %}

-{% include images-gallery.html imageCollection="sw-status-1" %}

 {% if docsPrefix != 'paas/' %}